Dimensionality reduction can be used as a surrogate model for high-dimensional forward uncertainty quantification: Additional remarks, limitations, and future directions

 \subsection{Multi-dimensional output problems}

-While this paper demonstrates that the proposed method is effective for multivariate-input-single-output problems, the method can be applied to multivariate output problems using a multivariate conditional distribution model \cite{alvarez2011computationally,moreno2018heterogeneous} instead of the hGP model.
-For addressing such problems, in addition to kernel density estimation, one could also explore methods such as co-Kriging \cite{ver1998constructing} and convolved GP \cite{alvarez2011computationally}.
+While this paper demonstrates the proposed method for single-output problems, the DR-SM framework can be extended to multivariate output problems by adopting a multivariate conditional distribution model, such as multi-output GP \cite{yi2025multi}, or multivariate KDE.
 This potential extension warrants further investigation.